 Vocational Adjustment Training (VAT) includes structured classes that help a customer learn and adjust to the daily workplace routine and to address or to manage vocational impediments.
 VAT allows a customer to develop the competencies and essential skills necessary to function successfully on the job and in the community.
 There are 9 different curriculums offered in VAT.

+Some VAT services may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.
+The service definition in the VR-SFP must allow for remote service delivery.

 Below is the title and brief description of the service.